 The SAMP is an integral component of our planning framework.
-It is linked to the Organisation's strategic plan and sets the structure for AM Operational Plans for included asset portfolios.
+It is linked to the Organisation's other strategic documents, including the LTFP and City Plan 2035 and sets the structure for AM Operational Plans for included asset portfolios.
 The AM Operational Plans are linked to the Strategic Asset Management plan which forms the basis for development of annual budgets to deliver agreed levels of service for available resources.
 The annual budget sets the framework for annual work plans and division and staff performance targets.